sisakat/xml/README.md

 # XML Helper Library
 Simple and small XML helper library to serialize and deserialize objects.
 Targets the .NET Framework 3.0.
+It does not implement something new, but rather uses functions provided by the .NET Framework.

 ## Usage
 Objects that should serializable need the `[Serializable]` annotation.
 To conviniently serialize and deserialize objects to or from files you can inherit from the `XmlObject<T>` class.